 The JESD204C serialized interface decreases system size by reducing the amount of printed circuit board (PCB) routing by increasing the SerDes bitrate per lane and therefore decreasing the number of lanes required.
-JESD204C interface modes support from one to four lanes (single channel device) or two to eight lanes (dual and quad channel devices) and SerDes baud-rates up to 17.16 Gbps to allow each application to choose the optimal configuration.
-Both 8B/10B and 64B/66B data encoding options are available.
-The 8B/10B encoding modes are backwards compatible with JESD204B receivers while the 64B/66B encoding modes provide higher efficiency by reducing link overhead.
+JESD204C interface modes support from two to eight lanes and SerDes baud-rates up to 17.16 Gbps to allow each application to choose the optimal configuration.
+Both 8B and 10B and 64B and 66B data encoding options are available.
+The 8B and 10B encoding modes are backwards compatible with JESD204B receivers while the 64B and 66B encoding modes provide higher efficiency by reducing link overhead.